Victor and Santie Morgado: Providence Farm Stall

 International influence and fine local produce merge in the hills of North West Tasmania at Providence Farm Stall

 A touch of South Africa, some light Portuguese tunes, plates brimming with fresh produce and views spilling out to Bass Strait.
 Victor and Santie Morgado have created a Tasmanian experience unlike anything on the island.

 Victor Morgado was born in South Africa to Portuguese parents, then grew up in Portugal.
 He later returned to South Africa where he met wife Santie and together they ventured to Australia.
 Gaining visa sponsorship through Victor’s metal fabrication skills, the couple settled in Sydney.
-After 14 years of career success however, the couple yearned for a quieter, rural life.
+After 14 years in a bustling city, the couple yearned for a quieter, rural life.

 The affable couple didn’t know anyone when they arrived on their 10-acre patch of rolling hills in 2012.
 They settled into their 1970’s built farm house and considered using the old stables as an outlet for produce.
 In South Africa, the concept of ‘farm stall’ sales are such a popular practice that many morph into shops, then cafes, then restaurants.
-Applying this same model and utilising coastal produce from what could be described as Australia’s food bowl, the vision was deemed viable and gained support from the Tasmanian Government.
+The Morgados applied this same model to their vision for Tasmania, utilising coastal produce from what could be described as Australia’s food bowl.

 Victor personally designed and built the seven and a half metre-high corten steel-wrapped venue himself.
 Spanning 20 metres in length, it was no easy feat, with Santie a diligent assistant as he meticulously cut and folded each individual panel.
 The project has taken the couple two and a half years to reach this stage, with them often working through until midnight.